clux/probes.hugo/content/page/about.md

 - [muslrust](https://github.com/clux/muslrust) - a canonical `x86_64-unknown-linux-musl` rust build image for the cloud
 - [tournament](https://github.com/clux/tournament) - a suite of modules for managing state and lifecycles of competitions

+### Mathematics
+I have a dusty piece of paper that says my name and `Master of Mathematics` on it.
+See [vitae](http://clux.github.io/vitae/) for details.

+This esoteric knowledge is mostly used to overexcitedly tell people about infinities and the importance of good abstractions, but I also solve basic arithmetic at work.
+All in all, a solid use of 4 years.

+Almost got on the PhD train, but then people were shouting `4 more years` so much in America that the whole concept of time was scaring me.

 ### Dungeon Mastering
 A newish venture.
 The main focal point is my forgotten realms style campaign based on [Out of the Abyss](http://dnd.wizards.com/products/tabletop-games/rpg-products/outoftheabyss) and it's a real blast to get together and cooperate creatively whilest having fun.
 Posts probably to come here.
 [Private link to dndbeyond campaign](https://www.dndbeyond.com/campaigns/156017).